schneiderpy/pRycollection/README.md

 The data is hosted on [Zenodo](https://doi.org/10.5281/zenodo.16729963)

-To see what datasets are included in the package load the pRycollection data package and the dataset package (to access meta data).
-The type the following code line:
+To see what datasets are included in the package load the pRycollection data package and the `dataset` package (to access meta data).
+Then type the following code line:

 ``` r
 data(package = "pRycollection")